bakd247/ecdsaKeyFinder/README.md

 A Python based ECDSA secp256k1 private key recovery tool

+FOR TESTING...
+Please see privateKeyFinder.py in a code editor and change the line variable labeled "privKey" to a known private Key which you have... then just enter the public key or any multiples public key in order to have the tool find the private key that belongs to the public key that you enter

+Video Coming Soon on how to use and explainations of the proof of concept

 This Tool is intended to only recover SECURE KEYS ONLY that are NOT easy to guess or "fast to count to"....please see: https://allprivatekeys.com/check-bitcoin-address-in-leaked-bitcoin-private-keys-database first to see if your key is a "SECURE KEY"